Pentecostalism

 They set up 7 churches in London corresponding to Revelation and appointed 12 'Apostles' with worldwide jurisdictions (in Nov 1832; together with their angels, evangelists and prophets a total of originally 135 official ministers of the CAC).

-In 1847, those 12 apostles introduced a practise, which is except for Mormonism without comparison, the 'Holy Sealing' of the dead (in Mormonism 'Baptism for the Dead').
-This "true sacrament" not 'only' intercedes for the dead (which would be 'Purgatory' which in itself is evil enough), but actually declares them saved upon the request and in the presence of a respective relative.
-Now the apostles sealed the first 1000 believers in England to be supposedly part of the 144.000 in Revelation.
+In 1847, those 12 apostles introduced a practise, which is probably except for Mormonism without comparison, the 'Holy Sealing' of the living (later extended to include also the dead, as practised in the New Apostolic Church and also in Mormonism where it is called 'Baptism for the Dead').
+Now the apostles sealed the first 1000 living believers in England to be supposedly part of the 144.000 in Revelation.
 This happened precisely 3 years after the Mormons first sealed in 1844!

 Another significant false prophecy was based upon the apostles themselves and most definitely proclaimed that those would not die before the Lord came, but would be taken up to meet Him in the air in their living bodies.
-When one apostle after another died a normal death (the last in 1901), their 'believers' were consoled with the explanation that the apostles, although dead, would nevertheless live on and seal the elect in paradise until their number was complete, and would also be resurrected with the other righteous before the Second Coming and thus be raptured alive.
+When one apostle after another died a normal death (Carlyle and MacKenzie within 3 days in 1855, Dow also in 1855, Perceval 1859, Drummond 1860, Tudor 1861, Sitwell 1864, King 1865, Dalton 1869, Cardale 1877, Armstrong 1879, Woodhouse as last in 1901), their 'believers' were consoled with the explanation that the apostles, although dead, would nevertheless live on and seal the elect in paradise until their number was complete, and would also be resurrected with the other righteous before the Second Coming and thus be raptured alive.

 >> Connector to John Alexander Dowie (Pentecostalism in the US):